- Typically must not be older than 6 years, unless otherwise stated by the manufacturer

 - A previous child: MAYBE (if you took good care of the seat and it meets the requirements above)

 Take the guess work out of the equation and go with a new seat.
+If you need help affording a car seat, ask us how we can help.
 Join hands with Lexlee’s Kids in caring for your kid’s safety.
 If you have questions or comments about car seats or child safety, post here or contact Lexlee’s Kids at 225.372.3991.
 Schedule your appointment TODAY!